custom ad

 Dr. Dale F. Nitzschke served as president of Southeast Missouri State University from 1996-1999.
 He died Thursday, Oct.
 17, 2024.
 Southeast Missouri State University

-Dale Nitschke, former president of Southeast Missouri State University, and his wife, Linda, both died unexpectedly within the last week.
-Dale, 87, who had been hospitalized for a routine infection, died early Thursday, Oct.
+Dale F. Nitzschke, former president of Southeast Missouri State University, and his wife, Linda, both died unexpectedly within the last week.
+Dale, 87, who had been hospitalized for an infection, died early Thursday, Oct.
 17. Linda passed Saturday, Oct.
-12. Their daughter-in-law shared a heartfelt tribute on social media.
+12. Their daughter-in-law shared a tribute on social media.

 During his tenure as SEMO president from 1996 to 1999, Dale Nitzschke spearheaded initiatives that expanded the university’s regional footprint and positioned it as a leader in technology-driven education.
-His efforts were instrumental in securing significant state and private funding for major projects, including the development of the Polytechnic Institute and Cape Girardeau's River Campus, which now serves as the hub for the university’s School of Visual and Performing Arts.
+His efforts were instrumental in securing significant government and private funding for major projects, including the development of the Polytechnic Institute and Cape Girardeau's River Campus, which now serves as the hub for the university’s Holland College of Arts and Media.

 Receive Daily Headlines FREESign up today!